zio/zio/docs/datatypes/concurrency/index.md

 ## Advantage of Using ZIO Concurrency

-Here we are going to enumerate some points that why the ZIO concurrency model helps us to do our job well:
+Let's point out the key properties of the ZIO concurrency model:

-1. **Composable** — Due to the use of the lock-free concurrency model, ZIO brings us a composable concurrent primitive and lots of great combinators in a declarative style.
+1. **Composable** — Due to the use of the lock-free concurrency model, ZIO brings us composable concurrency primitives and lots of great combinators in a declarative style.

-> **Note:** `Ref` and `Promise` and subsequently all other ZIO concurrent primitives that are on top of these two basic primitives **are not transactionally composable**.
+> **Note:** `Ref` and `Promise` and subsequently all other ZIO concurrency primitives that are on top of these two basic primitives **are not _transactionally_ composable**.
 >
-> We cannot do transactional changes across two or more such concurrent primitives.
-They are susceptible to race conditions and deadlocks. **So don't use them if you need to perform an atomic operation on top of a composed sequence of multiple state-changing operations. use [`STM`](../stm/index.md) instead**.
+> We cannot do transactional changes across two or more of such concurrency primitives.
+They are susceptible to race conditions and deadlocks. **So don't use them if you need to perform an atomic operation on top of a composed sequence of multiple state-changing operations.
+In such a case use [`STM`](../stm/index.md) instead**.

 2. **Non-blocking** — All of the ZIO primitives are a hundred percent asynchronous and nonblocking.

 3. **Resource Safety** — ZIO concurrency model comes with strong guarantees of resource safety.
 If any interruption occurs in between concurrent operations, it won't leak any resource.
 So it allows us to write compositional operators like timeout and racing without worrying about any leaks.

-## Concurrent Primitives
+## Concurrency Primitives

-Let's take a quick look at ZIO concurrent primitives, what are they and why they exist.
+Let's take a quick look at ZIO concurrency primitives, what they are and why they exist.

 ### Basic Operations